JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="time-management"></a>
 ### Time management
 When faced with the inevitable coding challenges of an inexperienced coder, I could sometimes have managed my time a little better.
-I often spent too long on bugs without looking for help.
+I often spent too long on bugs without looking for human help.
 In addition, some of my decisions on pages and features to be included were over-ambitious.

 ### Technical tools and technical issues resolved

 Among many lessons I managed through blood, sweat and tears to learn from were the following:
 - The use of the django shell (*'python3 manage.py shell'*) to run queries without altering the core code.
 - The use of pre-saved queries in a management/command/[command_file_name].py file (along with various issues attached to using it, which took me quite some time to sort out!)
 - the use of websockets via django's channels and daphne packages was one of the biggest challenges I faced in developing this app.
 I depended heavily on a [tutorial](https://channels.readthedocs.io/en/stable/tutorial/index.html) on how to make a simple messaging app using the two packages that I found in the django documentation.
+While I learnt a lot in working here, I have not yet managed to achieve what I wished with these asynchronous technologies in the current App.
+See next section.

 <!-- TOC --><a name="unresolved-technical-issues"></a>
 ## Unresolved technical issues
 The major unresolved technical issue is my failure to create an effective notification system for multiple users using Django.channels and WebSockets.
 The result of this issue is that the deployed version of the App prints a number of WebSocket errors to the console.
-However, these errors do not affect the limited functionality that I have implemented in my App.
+However, these errors do not affect the limited functionality that I have implemented in my App so far.

 <!-- TOC --><a name="other-design-questions"></a>
 ## Other design questions